fprime-community/fprime-tutorial-math-component/docs/math-component.md

 }
 ```
 > [!IMPORTANT]
 > Think of modules similar to a cpp namespace.
-Whenever you want to make use of the enumeration, `MathOp`, you will need to use the MathModule module.
+Whenever you want to make use of the enumeration, `MathOp`, you will need to use the MathProject module.

 Above you have created an enumeration of the four math types that are used in this tutorial.